 - Worcestershire sauce

-3 Health Benefits of This Cheeseburger Casserole Recipe
+4 Health Benefits of This Keto Cheeseburger Casserole Recipe

-The benefits of garlic seem to be endless; this powerful natural ingredient delivers a wide array of benefits, including heart health.
-Garlic in large amounts may help prevent heart disease and may also help reverse some of the markers associated with heart disease[*].
+The benefits of garlic seem to be endless.
+This powerful natural ingredient can deliver a wide array of benefits, some of which can positively impact heart health.
+Consuming garlic in generous amounts may help prevent heart disease, reversing some of the markers associated with coronary conditions[*].

-Studies show that garlic helps to reduce blood pressure and also balance out your blood lipids, which can ultimately contribute to atherosclerotic plaques — a leading factor in heart disease and stroke[*][*][*][*].
+Studies show that garlic can help reduce blood pressure and stabilize your blood lipids which, when out of balance, can ultimately contribute to atherosclerotic plaques — a leading factor in heart disease and stroke[*][*][*][*].

-Black pepper is a spice that doesn’t usually get much credit for its health benefits.
-Although you’re only using a small amount of black pepper in this recipe, you can add black pepper to almost any savory meal you cook.
+Although you’ll be using only a small amount of black pepper in this recipe, you can add black pepper to almost any savory meal you cook.

 #2: May Boost Your Defenses Against Cancer

-Buying grass-fed and (hopefully) grass-finished beef is essential to the nutrient-density of your meal.
-Grass-fed beef is higher in several nutrients, including CLA (conjugated linoleic acid)[*].
+Buying grass-fed beef is essential to ensure the nutrient-density of your meal.
+When compared to regular beef, grass-fed beef is higher in several nutrients, including CLA (conjugated linoleic acid)[*].